 I freaked out and grabbed it, then threw it away so god knows where it is now.
 But, luckily as it was so small it didn’t make me bleed.

-Long story short, watch out for leeches in monsoon and don’t wear sandals!
+Long story short, watch out for leeches in the monsoon season, and don’t wear sandals!

 15. Don’t forget to visit Lakkam Falls nearby

-Did you know that there are some gorgeous waterfalls that form part of the wider Eravilkulam National Park?
+Did you know that there are some gorgeous waterfalls that form part of the wider Eravikulam National Park?
 One of these is called Lakkam falls.